 If you’re not a morning person, this one can be rough.
-But, I will say it again, trust me.
+But, I will repeat it, trust me.
 If you can give yourself enough time to wash your face and take a few moments of quiet time by yourself before you wake up your kids, you will be so much more calm and ready to conquer the day.
-I’ve started setting my alarm for 5am every morning, and every time it goes off, I think to myself, “Why did I do that?
+I’ve started setting my alarm for 5 am every morning, and every time it goes off, I think to myself, “Why did I do that?
 This was a terrible idea.
 I’m going back to sleep.”
 But when I force myself to get out of bed, take a shower and read for a few minutes, I feel like a new woman.
-And that way, when I wake my kids up, I am way more on top of my game and my level of patience is 1,000 times higher.
+And that way, when I wake my kids up, I am way more on top of my game, and my level of patience is 1,000 times higher.

 5. Schedule time before your routine starts to allow kids to wake up slowly.